Debenture: Definition and Meaning | Spark Finance Glossary

 Debenture

-A legal document creating a fixed and floating charge over a company's assets as security for a lender.
+A legal document giving a lender a charge over a company's assets as security for a loan or other financial facility.

 Need expert advice?